 CRAs are created to assist local governments in pursuing redevelopment in targeted areas that are characterized by blight and disinvestment.
-By establishing a CRA, local governments are given a financial and planning mechanism which to by redevelop areas where private market forces aren't working.
+By establishing a CRA, local governments are given a financial and planning mechanism by which to redevelop areas where private market forces working.